taylor-west/bio_465_structure_function/README.md

 11. Once you have decided how you want to group them, open `figures/figure_1/phylo_tree.py` again.
 12. Go to the `set_styles_for_each_group()` function.
 You will be modifying this function.
 13. Follow the detailed instructions at the top of the function for how to write this code.
+14. The rest of our figure 1 was created with data from `datafiles/muscle_data/alignment.aln` which shows the alignment for the K0 id that was last run.
+15. The tree you generated and the data from this file were put together in Microsoft Word.
+The alignment was spliced and rearranged to show uniprot listed residues, match the order of the tree, and then edited to add aesthetic details.
+16. Uniprot residues
+    1. K01809: Mus musculus; UniProtID Q924M7; residues Q110, H112, E137, and H276
+    2. K00937: Helicobacter pylori; UniProtID O25654; residues N42, Y464, R558, and H586
+17. The above residues are the reference residues and all corresponding invariant residues according to the alignment are used in the figure.

 #### **Figure 2**